What Superannuation Means in Australia

 Part of the Tax for Australians For Dummies Cheat Sheet

 Superannuation is a scheme in Australia that helps you fund your retirement.
 Monies invested can’t be accessed until you satisfy a condition of release, such as when you retire.
 Some of the Australian superannuation rules are covered here:

 Super Government Co-Contribution Scheme.
 To qualify for this government freebie:

 Your assessable income must be less than $35,454, for a maximum benefit of $500 for 2015–16 tax year.

 If your assessable income is more than $50,810, you can’t qualify.

 Concessional contributions are tax deductible:

-For the 2013–14 tax year the maximum concessional contributions that qualify for a tax deduction depend on whether you’re under or over 60 years of age.
+For the 2015–16 tax year the maximum concessional contributions that qualify for a tax deduction depend on whether you’re 49 years or over on 30 June 2015.